Pick up your ears: Sweet fox coloring picture for clever animal lovers

 5

-Foxes Talk With Yips And Barks
+Foxes Talk With Yips and Barks

 Foxes make lots of sounds—yips, barks, and squeals—to communicate, especially during mating season when they’re calling to other foxes.
 Smithsonian Magazine